True Crime

 5 “Because the poor are plundered, because the needy groan, I will now arise,” says the LORD; “I will place him in the safety for which he longs.”
 (Psalm 12:5 ESV)

-God responds to injustice with a promise.
-He will place his people in the safety that they long for.
-Is that safety in a physical location?
-Sometimes God calls us into His protective presence where He will refresh us to endure.
-Sometimes He chooses to relocate us into a better place.
+Is that safety found in a physical location?
+Sometimes, God calls us into His protective presence, where He will refresh us to endure.
+Other times, He chooses to relocate us to a better place.

 6 The words of the LORD are pure words, like silver refined in a furnace on the ground,